About Global Scholars

-The Global Scholars Program is Chattanooga State’s Academic Honors Program.
-Its purpose is to give students the opportunity to gain a world perspective and awareness through a deeper and more connected, contextualized college experience.
-The honors faculty at Chattanooga State strive to unlock students’ personal strengths so they can leverage these strengths with their desire to make a difference in the world.
+The Global Scholars Program, Chattanooga State’s academic honors program, will provide you an opportunity to gain a global perspective and awareness through a deeper and more complex, connected, and contextualized college experience.
+The honors faculty at Chattanooga State will challenge you to unlock your personal strengths so you can leverage them to make a difference in the world.

 The Global Scholars Program is open to students who meet at least one of the following minimum criteria:

 - ACT composite score of 25*

 - GPA of 3.50 or higher based on a minimum of 12 hours of college level courses